OutlawPlz/svg_icon/README.md

 # SVG Icon

-Use an SVG sprite to print icons in Drupal.

-The module `svg_icon` let you upload SVG icon sprite in Drupal, and save them as a config entity.
-Third party modules can use this entity to print SVG icons.
+Custom config entity representing an SVG sprite.
+Third party modules can use this entity to print SVG icon in the site.